 The buying and consumption habits of the people, their language, beliefs, and values, customs and traditions, tastes and preferences, education are all factors that affect the business environment.

 For a business to be successful, its strategy should be like that it is appropriate in the socio-cultural environment.

-Even when people of different cultures use the same basic product, the mode of consumption, conditions of use, the purpose of the use or the product attributes, the method of promoting the product may have to varied suit the characteristics of the different market.
+Even when people of different cultures use the same basic product, the mode of consumption, conditions of use, the purpose of the use, or the product attributes, the method of promoting the product may have to vary to suit the characteristics of the different market.

 International documents, foreign trade policy, visiting of trade and Commerce representatives, etc. Creates an international business environment.